scala/make-release-notes/hand-written.md

 The `@implicitAmbiguous` annotation allows customizing the error message when an implicit search finds multiple ambiguous values.
 Refer to the [Scaladoc of the annotation class](http://www.scala-lang.org/api/2.12.0-M3/#scala.annotation.implicitAmbiguous) for an example.

-Thanks to @puffnfresh for that contribution!
+Thanks to @puffnfresh for this contribution!

 ### Unbundled features